microsoft/winget-create/README.md

 #### Using the configuration file

-1. Clone the repository.
+1. Clone the repository
-2. Configure the system using the [configuration file](.configurations/configuration.dsc.yaml).
+2. Configure your system
+   * Please use the [configuration file](.configurations/configuration.dsc.yaml).
 This can be applied by either:
-    - [Dev Home](https://github.com/microsoft/devhome)'s machine configuration tool
+     * [Dev Home](https://github.com/microsoft/devhome)'s machine configuration tool
-    - [WinGet configuration](https://learn.microsoft.com/windows/package-manager/configuration/).
-If you have the [experimental feature](https://aka.ms/winget-settings#configuration) enabled, run `winget configure -f .configurations/configuration.dsc.yaml` from an elevated shell.
+     * WinGet configuration.
+If you have WinGet version [v1.6.2631 or later](https://github.com/microsoft/winget-cli/releases), run `winget configure .configurations/configuration.dsc.yaml` in an elevated shell from the project root so relative paths resolve correctly
+   * Alternatively, if you already are running the minimum OS version, have Visual Studio installed, and have developer mode enabled, you may configure your Visual Studio directly via the .vsconfig file.
+To do this:
+     * Open the Visual Studio Installer, select “More” on your product card and then "Import configuration"
+     * Specify the .vsconfig file at the root of the repo and select “Review Details”

 #### Manual set up